Wumpf/glhelper/README.md

 ========

 Helper &amp; thin abstraction classes for OpenGL **4.5**.
-_No compromises!_ Assumes full avaibility of direct state access, texture/buffer storage and so on.
+_No compromises!_ Assumes full availability of direct state access, texture/buffer storage and so on.

 This is **not** a complete API abstraction, rather a bunch of helper classes!